 Speaking of the sunset, prepare for the day-to-night transition with proper lighting and evening activities.
 String up some lanterns and get your fire pit going so guests can roast marshmallows and enjoy a night under the stars.

-Whether throwing an Independence Day bash is your yearly tradition or you’re undertaking the responsibility for the first time, there’s no shortage of ideas to take your party from good to great.
+Whether throwing a 4th of July party is your yearly tradition or you’re undertaking the responsibility for the first time, there’s no shortage of ideas to take your party from good to great.
 With these few tips, you’re sure to make the most of this exciting holiday and make great memories with your friends and loved ones.